 This lesson is actually our second lesson concerning ～られる and ～れる but sadly not the last.
 They not only make the potential, but they also make the passive voice.
 The Japanese passive is used in ways the English passive is not.
-This is aside from the obvious fact that the times when English speakers and Japanese speakers won't be the same across the board even with the usages they share in common.
+This is aside from the obvious fact that the times when English speakers and Japanese speakers use it won't be the same across the board.

 ～られる and ～れる attach to the 未然形 and may be used for the following things. ～られる is used with 一段 verbs and 来る and ～れる is used with 五段 verbs and する.

 As you can see, 来る is intransitive but is shown here.
 You will learn in the next lesson on the passive how the Japanese passive endings can be used with intransitive verbs.
 You'll also learn in a future lessons how to create spontaneity and light honorific phrases.